 Whether emotional harm or injury needs to be exceptional to be aggravating is uncertain in NSW and this too would benefit from clearer appellate guidance.
 The inconsistency in the appellate guidance was found to be reflected in sentencing practice, as indicated by our analysis of sentencing remarks from this state.
 This does not appear to be a difficulty in other jurisdictions.
+The analysis of sentencing remarks with respect to breach of trust in cases of incest and family violence suggests this is an area which would benefit from clear appellate guidance to achieve greater consistency.

 The analysis of good character and lack of prior convictions showed that these tended to be dealt with as separate, although overlapping considerations.
 The results also suggest that guidance is needed in relation to the interpretation of the statutory provision which precludes reliance on good character and an absence of prior convictions as a mitigating factor.
 Can it be circumvented by saying it was the offender’s position that facilitated the offence, rather than his (or her) good character?
 And if it applies, is it still permissible to take good character into account in relation to another mitigating factor, such as good prospects of rehabilitation?